 Hon.
 Secretary: Babs Barber

 Point-to-point racing is steeple chasing for amateurs.
 The race day is run by the Bedale Hunt, under the jurisdiction of the Point-to-Point Owners and Riders Association and the Point-to-Point Secretary’s Association.
-The sport is overseen by The Jockey Club.

 The sport of point-to-point racing, or pointing as it is also known, dates back to 1836 when hunting men used to race their horses from church steeple to church steeple — hence the name “point-to-point”.